Laidout/laidout/README.md

 Specifically:
  - OpenGL: If you don't need the opengl polyhedron unwrapper, use `--nogl`
  - Sqlite: If you don't care about Fontmatrix font tags, use `--disable-sqlite`
- - Gegl: If you don't want to mess around with gegl, it's trickier, but just comment out geglnodes.so in src/plugins/Makefile
+ - Gegl: If you don't want to mess around with gegl, it's trickier, but just probably just comment out geglnodes.so in src/plugins/Makefile

 <a name="compilegit"></a>